Bartosz-Biesaga/WFiIS-AO-PROJEKT/plates/readme.md

-File where all extracted plates are saved.
+Folder where all extracted plates images are saved.